 George III, who was sympathetic toward the plight of his niece, Princess Caroline and never on the best of terms with his errant son, expressed a desire to have Charlotte live with him so that he could supervise her upbringing and education.

 After two miscarriages, Charlotte became pregnant with what was hoped would be a grandson and the heir in the next generation to the British throne.
-She went into labour on 3rd November, 1817.
-The Prince Regent was summoned and hurried to be present when the labour proved to be difficult and protracted, Caroline's ordeal lasted for for fifty hours.
+Charlotte was cared for during her pregnancy by Sir Richard Croft, who was not a physician, but an accoucheur, or male midwife.
+She was believed to be due to deliver on 19 October, but her contractions only began on the evening of 3 November.
+The Prince Regent was summoned and hurried to be present when the labour proved to be difficult and protracted, Caroline's ordeal lasted for for fifty hours, as it became clear that Charlotte might be unable to give birth to the child unaided, Croft and Charlotte's personal physician, Matthew Baillie, decided to send for the obstetrician John Sims.
+However, Croft did not allow Sims to see the patient, and forceps were not used.
 Finally the child was born at nine o'clock on 6th November, a boy, born dead.
+The child's head which had been in a sideways position, was too large for her pelvis.
+Efforts to resuscitate the baby failed, bservers stated that he was a large and handsome boy, resembling the Royal Family.
 The sad news was related to George on his reaching Carlton House, being told that his daughter herself was doing well, he retired exhausted to bed.

 Though the mother seemed at first to be recovering well from her horrendous ordeal, she complained that evening of severe stomach pains and began to vomit.
 She later developed a pain in her chest, before going into convulsions.
 It has been suggested that Charlotte may have died as a result of porphyria, inherited from her grandfather, George III.